wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 <a href="http://quietmandave.co.uk/2016/06/works-ahead" target="_blank">QuietManDave (2016 review)</a>

->• *Great to see new work by younger artists.*
->• *Brilliant works in progress, varied and interesting.*
->• *I enjoyed both shows even though they were very different.
+>• *Great to see new work by younger artists.<br>• *Brilliant works in progress, varied and interesting.<br>• *I enjoyed both shows even though they were very different.
 I look forward to seeing how they develop.*

 Audience feedback from [2016](/archive/2016-worksahead)/[15](/archive/2015-worksahead)